 Political Science, BA

-A Bachelor of Arts in Political Science prepares you for careers in government, politics, journalism, and the law.
-Our students learn about how government works in theory and practice, in our classrooms and in internships.
+The Political Science (BS) program prepares you for a variety of careers in government and government relations, as well as law or graduate school.
 The skills obtained in this program prepare you for career growth well beyond an entry-level position.

 Get more info